 Under the “Protocol Relating to the Madrid Agreement Concerning the International Registration of Marks,” June 27, 1989, T.I.A.S.
 No. 03-1102, commonly known as the “Madrid Protocol,” an individual or entity that possesses trademark protection in another country can apply for an extension of protection in the U.S., which will function like trademark registration in the U.S., without requiring use of the mark in U.S. commerce.
-Lodestar Anstalt, 31 F.4th at 1237–38.
+Lodestar Anstalt, 31 F.4th at 1237-38.
 Any such applicant will receive protection, even if the applicant is unable to show that it has used the relevant mark in U.S. commerce, so long as the applicant declares a bona fide intent to use the mark in U.S. commerce.
 Id. at 1238.
 However, a failure to file a statement of use in commerce within the applicable time period will result in the cancellation of the extension of protection under 15 U.S.C. § 1141.
 Id. at 1238.
 See 15 U.S.C. § 1127 (defining “commerce” to include “all commerce which may lawfully be regulated by Congress.”).

 However, under the Madrid Protocol, an entity or individual with a right of priority will only be entitled to bring an infringement action after it begins actual use (as opposed to mere constructive use) of the mark in question.
 Id. at 1250.
 Moreover, that entity or individual will be entitled to bring an infringement action, even if it only began to use the mark after the competing user had already begun to do so.
 Id.
 That said, to retain a right of priority, the mark’s use must be a bona fide use and a genuine commercial endeavor, rather than a mere effort to retain rights in the mark.
 Id. at 1255.
-And, in order to assert a claim for infringement, the individual with a right of priority would still have to demonstrate the requisite likelihood of confusion and prevail against the defendant’s applicable defenses.
+And, to assert a claim for infringement, the individual with a right of priority would still have to demonstrate the requisite likelihood of confusion and prevail against the defendant’s applicable defenses.
 Id. at 1251.
 When considering likelihood of confusion, the Ninth Circuit has held it is erroneous to adopt a categorical temporal rule that excludes consideration of uses of the trademark made by the senior trademark holder after the infringer uses the mark.
 Id. at 1253.

 Revised March 2024